ZainabNadeem/scottsteinbeck/README.md

 Scott Steinbeck holds a Masters Degree in Business Administration and a Bachelors degree in Management Information Systems from California State University Bakersfield.

-- 🌱 I’m currently exploring building IOT devices. 🤣
+- 🌱 &nbsp;  I’m currently exploring building IOT devices. 🤣
-- 👯 I’m looking to contribute to the Mapping and IOT world.
+- 👯 &nbsp;  I’m looking to contribute to the Mapping and IOT world.
-- 🥅 Goals: Contribute more to Open Source projects.
+- 🥅 &nbsp;  Goals: Contribute more to Open Source projects.
-- ⚡ I love to build electronics, play soccer and i love to cook.
+- ⚡  &nbsp; I love to build electronics, play soccer and i love to cook.

 ## 🚀 Skills